For a civilian economy free of violence.

 In case of doubt, the benefit of the doubt is not granted.

 Structured into four levels of requirement.
+Currently, only Level 1 is available.

 An audit conducted by an independent third party.
 The goal is to validate the reality of the commitment beyond mere words.